MadBomber/prompt_manager/README.md

 A storage adapter is a class instance that ties the `PromptManager::Prompt` class to a storage facility that holds the actual prompts.
 Currently there are 3 storage adapters planned for implementation.

+The `PromptManager::Prompt` to support a small set of methods.
+A storage adapter can provide "extra" class or instance methods that can be used through the Prompt class.
+See the `test/prompt_manager/prompt_test.rb` for guidance on creating a new storage adapter.

 #### FileSystemAdapter

 This is the first storage adapter developed.
 It saves prompts as text files within the file system inside a designated `prompts_dir` (directory) such as `~/.prompts` or where it makes the most sense to you.
 Another example would be to have your directory on a shared file system so that others can use the same prompts.